Overview

 At a high-traffic metropolitan airport with hundreds of operations daily, the cumulative energy of many flights produces a DNL that meaningfully reflects the experienced noise environment.
 At a low-traffic seasonal airport like JPX — where daily operations typically range from a handful in winter to a few dozen on summer weekends — the same averaging produces a DNL that may understate the experienced loudness of individual overflights.
 Each individual event may be loud (80–95+ dB at close range for helicopters and jets at low altitude), but the long quiet intervals between events pull the 24-hour average down substantially.

-The result: most impacted addresses near KJPX produce estimated DNL values below the FAA's 65 dB threshold, with a small zone immediately around the airport modeled at or above it under the current propagation model.
-This does not mean noise outside that zone is insignificant.
+The result: most impacted addresses near KJPX produce estimated DNL values below the FAA's 65 dB threshold, with small zones modeled at or above it under the current propagation model — one immediately around the KJPX airfield, and a second, small zone at Gabreski Airport in Westhampton (KFOK), where KJPX–Gabreski shuttle flights operate at low altitude.
+This does not mean noise outside those zones is insignificant.
 It means DNL is poorly calibrated for seasonal, low-frequency airports where the problem is intense individual events, not continuous background exposure.

 This limitation has been recognized in noise research literature.
 Supplementary single-event metrics — including Sound Exposure Level (SEL), Maximum Sound Level (Lmax), and counts of events above specific thresholds — are commonly used to characterize noise environments where DNL alone is insufficient.
 JPXWatch surfaces both DNL and event-based metrics for this reason; reading them together gives a more complete picture than either alone.